boots-edu/textbook/source/text/3-dataclass/constructors.md

 -   Create an instance of a class with the **new** keyword and store it in a variable
 -   Use the variable to modify the properties of the class individually
-    -   For our Color example, this means setting red, green, and blue independently.
+    -   For our "Color" example clasds, this means setting red, green, and blue independently.

 It would be much easier to have a function that takes the parameters we want to set and updates the object as it is being created.